jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 1. Loss of data due to incorrect operation of the service provider during the process of cloud product maintenance or data migration;

-2. Different JD Cloud end-user data are confused due to mistakes made by service providers;
+2. Different JD Cloud & AI end-user data are confused due to mistakes made by service providers;

 3. Including but not limited to the behavior listed above.